lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/ListenersandLDS.md

 }
 ```
 - **name**</br>
 	([string](https://developers.google.com/protocol-buffers/docs/proto#scalar)) The unique name by which this listener is known.
 If no name is provided, Envoy will allocate an internal UUID for the listener.
 If the listener is to be dynamically updated or removed via LDS a unique name must be provided.
-By default, the maximum length of a listener¡¯s name is limited to 60 characters.
+By default, the maximum length of a listenerâ€™s name is limited to 60 characters.
 This limit can be increased by setting the --max-obj-name-len command line argument to the desired value.

 - **address**</br>
 	([Address](#), REQUIRED) The address that the listener should listen on.
 In general, the address must be unique, though that is governed by the bind rules of the OS.
 E.g., multiple listeners can listen on port 0 on Linux as the actual port will be allocated by the OS.